Hotiraripha/Hoti-s-World/README.md

     Complete overhaul of Fallout 4 and everything except the perk system, to bring it closer to MY ideal version of Fallout, criticism is encouraged Hotiraripha's World, or Hoti's World for short, is a nearly complete overhaul of every system of Fallout 4, adding everything that I PERSONALLY would have wanted fallout to be.
 From enemies being more varied and intelligent, to adding dozens of weapon mods, Hoti's World is a re-imagining of the game.
 It is not a yet another hardcore modlist, but something for everyone who wants what I'd say is a slightly tough list.
 It contains REAL.AI and Untethered REAL.AI, so expect things to be different.

-THIS PAGE IS STILL UNDER CONSTRUCTION, IF YOU DO NOT KNOW WHAT WABBAJACK IS, LOOK IT UP BEFORE CALLING ME A PIRATE OR CALLING THE FILES SKETCHY!
+THIS PAGE IS STILL UNDER CONSTRUCTION

 CHECK THE INSTRUCTIONS, YOU NEED TO READ EVERYTHING!